 Her eyes burned and her throat swelled but she remained speaking, the story was not yet finished.

 “There was no comfort for the queen.
 No comfort to ease the pain of his passing.
 His place at their table remained empty as did his bedchambers.
 The queen visited his rooms, and some nights she fell asleep while weeping as she held his pillow to her nose.
 Trying to hold onto his scent for as long as nature would allow.
 How could she let his life slip through her fingers?
 She spent her days wondering how she had failed so greatly that he did not confide in her.
-How his life meant so little to him that he let go, that he fell into all-consuming darkness.
+How his life meant so little to him that he let go, that he let himself fall into all-consuming darkness.
 But not only did he take his own life, he ripped the queens out of her very body until she was but a shell, void of everything but anguish and grief.”

 Frigga’s vision blurred as tears welled, if they were yet falling she could not feel their trails down her cheeks.
 Only the pain in her chest as she poured her soul into her words.